Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Mixtures of MSPE Distributions

 \subsection{Initialization}

 It is well known that the performance of the EM algorithm depends heavily on the starting values.
 The following strategy is adopted.
-The group memberships are initialized using the $k$-means algorithm \citep{hartigan79}.
-Once these initial memberships are set, the $\bmu_g$ are initialized using the group sample means and the $\bSigma_g$ are initialized using the group sample covariance matrices.
+The group memberships are initialized using a combination of emEM approach \citep{biernacki2003}, $k$-means algorithm \citep{hartigan79}, and random soft starts.
+Specifically, the most superior run (highest log-likelihood) from 10 different $k$-means-based \textit{short EM} runs is chosen for a \textit{long EM} run.
+This process is repeated with random soft starts.
+The fits of the two \textit{long EM} runs are compared based on a model selection criterion (see Section \ref{modelselection}) to choose a best model.
+Once these initial memberships are set, the $\bmu_g$ and $\bSigma_g$ are initialized using a constrained model.
 The kurtosis parameters $\beta_g$ are initialized to 0.5, and the skewness is initialized as a zero vector.